The coat of the Havanese may be clipped or kept long. Show dogs must have long hair, but family dogs can be trimmed short for no-fuss grooming.

 Dealing with Mats

-Your dog will get matts at some time so you need to know how to deal with them.
-With most matts it is a case of locating the matt and then, using your comb tease out that part at the very ends of the hair.
+Your dog will get mats at some time so you need to know how to deal with them.
+With most mats it is a case of locating the mat and then, using your comb tease out that part at the very ends of the hair.
 Keep going slowly and gently to tease out sections getting closer and closer to the hair root.
-There are various de-tangling products on the market, and you can spend a lot of money trying to find a truly effective product.
-I find that the best option is usually to use a little conditioner on the matt and to tease it out as mentioned above.
-The various detangling sprays have, in my opinion, not done any better job than the conditioner, though many swear by Cowboy Magic.
+There are various de-tangling products on the market.
+You can also use a little cornflour or conditioner on the mat and to tease it out as mentioned above.

 Always brush your dog before bathing him – if you do not any knots and tangles that are there will tighten and get far worse once wet, so they will be more difficult to remove.
 Before you put your dog in the bath or sink put a non-slip mat down for him to stand on so he does not skid about.
 Choose a shampoo that is very gentle.
-I like the Double K Groomer’s Edge Hypo Shampoo, which was recommended to me by a local grooming parlour when, only the day before a Championship Show, my dog developed dandruff as a reaction to a new shampoo I had tried.
-It cleared her dandruff and calmed her itching immediately – and she got a first in her class at the Championship Show.
-I am not saying do not try other shampoos, but this one is wonderfully gentle for puppies and is good to have on hand to help soothe itchiness or sort problems.
-The way you shampoo your dog will depend on the product you use – most conventional ones require you to wet the dog first, but one I know of (Requal) requires you to mix the shampoo, conditioner and oil first off, and to apply it by sponge to a dry dog, with the water only being applied to rinse the dog….. so read the instructions on whatever product you are using.
-When you get your dog wet please remember to guard against water entering the ears – the easiest way is by putting some cotton wool in each ear.
 Also be aware that not all shampoos are tearless, so be very careful around the eyes.
 If shampoo gets into the eye it can cause more problems than just a little stinging – it can burn and cause ulcers in the eye.
 If shampoo does get in your dog’s eye rinse the eye very thoroughly with clean cool water.

 Ears & Eyes

-As regards keeping the eyes clean, I use an eye cleaner such as “Pretty Eyes”.
-Soak a cotton pad and place over the eye and hold it there for a short while to soften any debris around the eye area.
+As regards keeping the eye area clean and reducing tear staining, I use an eye cleaner such as “Pretty Eyes”, but there are many other products on the market.
+Soak a cotton pad and place over the hair around the eye and hold it there for a short while to soften any debris.
 If necessary repeat until any debris is soft enough to wipe away from the eye.
 Often, whilst the debris has become soft, it still sticks to the hair stubbornly – this is when you use the face comb – just to remove any soft debris which is not coming off easily with a cotton pad.
 Use separate cotton pads for each eye to avoid transferring any infection should there be any.

 Just like human beings, your dog’s teeth accumulate plaque, which can harden into tartar.
 If the teeth are neglected, bacteria can grow causing infections.
 Regular brushing can help maintain your dog’s teeth and gums, as well as keeping his breath fresh.
 You should brush his teeth 1-2 times a week, but there are also other ways – There are some wonderful products available to help keep your dog’s teeth healthy – Plaque-off is a seaweed based powder which you sprinkle on the dog’s food.
 It works by changing the saliva so plaque does not stick to the tooth enamel in the same way.
 Another is Petzlife -which can be obtained in either gel or spray.
 Besides helping your dog avoid getting plaque, Petzlife can remove plaque that has already built up on teeth.